tanishkasingh9/HMM_fwd_viterbi/README.md

 We can see from the final formula that the last two probability terms are nothing but the transition probability and the emission probabilities.
 The runtime complexity comes down to be <img src="https://render.githubusercontent.com/render/math?math=O(n^2.T)"> using dynamic algorithm.

 ## References
+1. Rabiner LR (February 1989).
+"A tutorial on hidden Markov models and selected applications in speech recognition".
+Proceedings of the IEEE.
+77 (2): 257–286.
+CiteSeerX 10.1.1.381.3454. doi:10.1109/5.18626.
+(Describes the forward algorithm and Viterbi algorithm for HMMs).
+2. Blasiak, S.; Rangwala, H. (2011).
+"A Hidden Markov Model Variant for Sequence Classification".
+IJCAI Proceedings-International Joint Conference on Artificial Intelligence.
+3. Christopher M. Bishop "Pattern Classification and Machine Learning" 13.2